EPSB.ca » Our Division » Topics of Interest » Sexual Health Education

 • Your child will not have an alternative assignment; however, the teacher will provide a productive way for your child to spend this time.

-If you have a concern about how sexual health is taught in your child's school, follow the process for raising a concern about something at school.
-As with any concerns you may have, the first step is to talk to your child's teacher.
+If you have a concern about how sexual health is taught in your child's school, the first step is to talk to your child’s teacher.
+If you still have concerns, you may choose to follow the process for raising a concern about something at school.

 HOW DO TEACHERS CHOOSE GUEST SPEAKERS?